KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_009_Meshes.md

 By default, the geometry data is assumed to describe a triangle mesh.
 For the case of *indexed* geometry, this means that three consecutive elements of the `indices` accessor are assumed to contain the indices of a single triangle.
 For non-indexed geometry, three elements of the vertex attribute accessors are assumed to contain the attributes of the three vertices of a triangle.

 Different other rendering modes are possible: The geometry data may also describe individual points, lines or triangle strips.
 This is indicated by the `mode` that may be stored in the mesh primitive: Its value is a constant that indicates how the geometry data has to be interpreted.
 The mode may, for example, be `0` when the geometry consists of points, or `4` when it consists of triangles.
+These constants correspond to the GL constants `GL_POINTS` or `GL_TRIANGLES`, respectively.
 See [the `primitive.mode` specification](https://github.com/KhronosGroup/glTF/tree/master/specification#primitivemode) for a list of available modes.

 ### Mesh primitive material